bartdag/py4j-arbirary-python/README.md

 Requirements
 ------------

-Tested with Java 8 and Python 3.
+Tested with Java 8, Python 3, and Py4J 0.8.2.

 Installation
 ------------

+1. Install py4j 0.8.2 globally or in a virtualenv (pip install py4j).
+2. Configure the Python interpreter in Eclipse.
-Import the project in Eclipse.
+3. Import the project py4j-arbitrary-python project in Eclipse.

 How to run